 Is this about instruction or word?Note first that this translation is being derived from the Lost Gospels of Jesus rather than the NIV.
 This clarifies the translation somewhat.
 For example, the NIV says, "Not everyone can accept this word".
 What "word" are they referring to?
 A particular word?
 Or Jesus' entire philosophy?

-This is being translated from the Greek word λόγος (logos), which can mean a teaching or doctrine, but also means, according to the lexicon, "decree, mandate or order," or "a continuous speaking discourse - instruction."
+In those translations, "word" is being translated from the Greek word λόγος (logos).
+This is not the appropriate translation, as λόγος can mean a teaching or doctrine, but also means, according to the lexicon, "decree, mandate or order," or "a continuous speaking discourse - instruction."

-Here, "instruction" is more appropriate, because Jesus is referring to a particular instruction he had given about marriage and divorce.
+Here, "instruction" would be the more appropriate translation, because Jesus is referring to a particular instruction he had given about marriage and divorce.

 What does 'to whom it is given' mean?This follows this statement placed by his disciples: